art-from-the-machine/Mantella/docs/pages/issues_qna.md

 4: Make sure you're actually launching the game with : f4se_loader.exe

-5: If you are running the mod via the GOG version of Fallout 4, you might encounter issue getting F4SE to load, see [this workaround](https://github.com/ModOrganizer2/modorganizer/issues/1856#issuecomment-1685925528)
+5: If you are running the mod via the GOG version of Fallout 4, you might encounter issues getting F4SE to load, see [this workaround](https://github.com/ModOrganizer2/modorganizer/issues/1856#issuecomment-1685925528)

 </details>
 <br>